brianmaiyo/EC2-Resume/README.md

-# Host Your Resume on AWS EC2 with a CI/CD Setup Using GitHub Actions
+# Hosting my Resume on AWS EC2 with a CI/CD Setup Using GitHub Actions